 We would like to do our bit to promote breed preservation by shifting focus to providing and maintaining the genetically strong pure-breed resource.

-Our 2018 breeding program is in progress.
-Kids should begin arriving in November.
+Our 2019 breeding program will commence in May.
+Kids should begin arriving in October.

 We encourage you to take a look at pictures and biographies of our herd.